 - Potential intersections with other US Chess goals (such as reaching a more diverse population, or encouraging people with disabilities)

 - Geographic and organizational diversity (we are less likely to choose multiple projects submitted by the same organization.)

 Selected projects will be funded for $1500 to $7500.
-The initial submission deadline is May 15, 2019.
+The initial submission deadline is May 15, 2019 at 11:59 PM Pacific Time.
 Applications will be reviewed internally by US Chess staff leadership.